stavsap/generative-ai-wsl2/compfyui/README.md

 A powerful and modular stable diffusion GUI and backend.

-This ui will let you design and execute advanced stable diffusion pipelines using a graph/nodes/flowchart based interface.
+This ui will let you design and execute advanced stable diffusion workflows using a graph/nodes/flowchart based interface.

 - [Compfy UI Github](https://github.com/comfyanonymous/ComfyUI)